Sivanesan23/Instaweb/README.md

 Project Description:
   The Web Applicaiton named "Instaweb" in this application user can able to login to their account.
-View their account, Edit their account, Delete their account and also user can search for another user and finally user can logout the account.
+View their account, Edit their account, Delete their account and also user can search for another userand finally user can logout the account.

 Technologies Used:
     HTML, CSS & JavaScript used for user Interface.
     JAVA, Hibernate for Backend and MySQL Database.